Extreme Rules (2015): Storylines

 After his return from injury, Sheamus repeatedly attacked Dolph Ziggler on Raw and on the April 16 episode of SmackDown, announced that he would face Ziggler in a Kiss Me Arse match at the event.

 On the April 2 episode of SmackDown, Dean Ambrose fought Luke Harper to a no contest, after Harper powerbombed Ambrose through the announcers table.
 On the April 13 episode of Raw, Ambrose attacked Harper after Harper lost to Ryback by disqualification.
-On the April 20 episode of Raw, Ambrose and Harper once again fought to a no contest.
+On the April 20 episode, Ambrose and Harper once again fought to a no contest.
 Later that night, a Chicago Street Fight between Ambrose and Harper was scheduled for the event.

-During several April episodes of Raw Big Show made several attacks against Roman Reigns, including a chokeslam onto the roof of a taxicab, leading to a Last Man Standing match being set for Extreme Rules.
+During several April episodes of Raw, Big Show made several attacks against Roman Reigns, including a chokeslam onto the roof of a taxicab, leading to a Last Man Standing match being set for Extreme Rules.

 On the April 13 episode of Raw, Paige won a battle royal by last eliminating Naomi to earn a title shot against Divas Champion Nikki Bella at Extreme Rules.
 After the match, Naomi turned heel by attacking Paige, who suffered a storyline injury and was later deemed unable to compete at the event.
 Thus, Naomi replaced Paige as the title challenger for the pay-per-view event.

-On the April 20 episode of Raw, The New Day defeated The Lucha Dragons by countout to earn a WWE Tag Team Championship match against champions Tyson Kidd and Cesaro.
+On the April 20 episode of Raw, The New Day (Kofi Kingston and Big E, with Xavier Woods) defeated The Lucha Dragons (Kalisto and Sin Cara) by countout to earn a WWE Tag Team Championship match against champions Tyson Kidd and Cesaro.